autopawn/dc2/README.md

 # dc2

-**dc2** is a solver for uncapacitated facility location problems like SPLP and p-median, based on Disperse Construction, a constructive incomplete search method that explores the search space using diversity.
+**dc2** is a solver for the Uncapacitated Facility Location problem (a.k.a.
+SPLP) and p-median.
+It is based on Disperse Construction, a constructive incomplete search method that explores the search space ensuring diversity.

 This is the second version of the original [dc_splp](https://github.com/autopawn/dc_splp).